adamdahan/Thnx/README.md

 }
 ```

-Here is an example of a custom view controller using the Thnx object
+Here is an example of a custom view controller

 ```swift
 import UIKit